 111. Kids Eat Free Discounts

-If you’ve got kids then you should find restaurants in your area where kids eat free.
+If you want a way to reward your kids for cheap, check out restaurants in your area where kids eat free.
 This won’t make you rich overnight, but if you find yourself eating out every week as a family then this is just one more way to keep more money in the bank.

 112. Military Discounts